Geaper/amusnet-api/README.md

 ## Description

-API is built with caching and PostgreSQL
+API is built with PostgreSQL
 Nothing is encrypted and the database should be created using the same config as `application.properties` The API creates some dummy data on start just for testing.